Visit Vivaldi Park to enjoy skiing and snowboarding during the winter in Korea!

 And since there are so many ski resorts in Korea, the tour package can save your time researching and comparing the prices, from ski lift passes to equipment rental and many more things that you need to deal with when planning your ski trip!

 Seriously, these ski or snowboard tour packages can really save your time and cost.
-To book one-day tour to Vivaldi Park in Korea, click here.
+To book a one-day tour to Vivaldi Park in Korea, click here.

 I chose the Snowboard option since I already tried skiing last time at Phoenix Park.
 Pick whichever you’d like to try this winter – all of them are fun!